-Due to New Zealand's unequivocal policy on free trade, foreign companies investing in certain sectors in New Zealand, such as tourism or the exportationoflocally manufactured goods (which directly contribute to foreign exchange earnings), are particularly welcomed by the New Zealand government through such bodies as Tourism New Zealand and New Zealand Trade and Enterprise, which provide assistance in these areas.
+Foreign companies investing in certain sectors in New Zealand, such as tourism or the exportation of locally manufactured goods (which directly contribute to foreign exchange earnings), are particularly welcomed by the New Zealand government through such bodies as Tourism New Zealand and New Zealand Trade and Enterprise, which provide assistance in these areas.
 Some regional authorities also provide limited assistance to investors in their particular area.

 7. Are there any restrictions on doing business with certain countries or territories in your jurisdiction?
-(For example, sanctions.)
+(For example, sanctions)